JacekPodanowski/react-planner-app/writeup.md

-# Added Feature - Weather Widget
+# Added Widget - Weather Widget

 - The Weather Widget is a really good feature to have in the Planner App as it keeps users informed about real-time weather conditions for a city.
 - Having weather widget in our mobile and desktops is common for all of us.